Location

 Remuneration Committee Report

 The remit of the Remuneration Committee review the performance of the executive directors and make recommendations to the Board on matters relating to their remuneration and terms of employment.
 The committee will also make recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any share option scheme or equity incentive scheme in operation from time to time.
-The Remuneration Committee consists of Ran Pappo, Deborah M. Bitman and Alistair Rae.
-The committee met twice to approve the conversion of 2016 annual cash bonus into ordinary shares of the Company and to approve Mr. Omer C. Eyal compensation as a non-executive director of SimiGon.
+The Remuneration Committee consists of Mr. Ran Pappo and Mr. Ronit Schwarts.
+The committee met 3 times during the Period to approve the conversion of 2016 annual cash bonus into ordinary shares of the Company, to approve Mr. Omer C. Eyal compensation as a non-executive director of SimiGon, to approve Mr. Efraim Manea (CFO and executive director) and Mr. Alon Shavit (EVP, Business Development) compensation and to re-approve the Company's Compensation Policy Plan for Officers and Directors.